cakephp/migrations/docs/en/seeding.rst

 Executing Seed Classes
 ======================

 This is the easy part.
-To seed your database, simply use the ``migrations seed`` command:
+To seed your database, simply use the ``seeds run`` command:

 .. code-block:: bash

-        $ bin/cake migrations seed
+        $ bin/cake seeds run

 By default, Migrations will execute all available seed classes.
-If you would like to run a specific class, simply pass in the name of it using the ``--seed`` parameter.
+If you would like to run a specific seed, simply pass in the seed name as an argument.
 You can use either the short name (without the ``Seed`` suffix) or the full name:

 .. code-block:: bash

-        $ bin/cake migrations seed --seed User
+        $ bin/cake seeds run User
         # or
-        $ bin/cake migrations seed --seed UserSeed
+        $ bin/cake seeds run UserSeed

 Both commands work identically.

-You can also run multiple seeds:
+You can also run multiple seeds by separating them with commas:

 .. code-block:: bash

-        $ bin/cake migrations seed --seed User --seed Permission --seed Log
+        $ bin/cake seeds run User,Permission,Log
         # or with full names
-        $ bin/cake migrations seed --seed UserSeed --seed PermissionSeed --seed LogSeed
+        $ bin/cake seeds run UserSeed,PermissionSeed,LogSeed

 You can also use the `-v` parameter for more output verbosity:

 .. code-block:: bash

-        $ bin/cake migrations seed -v
+        $ bin/cake seeds run -v

 The Migrations seed functionality provides a simple mechanism to easily and repeatably insert test data into your database, this is great for development environment